kruisdraad/abuseio-fbti/readme.md

   apt-get install composer libapache2-mod-php7.0 php7.0-mcrypt php7.0-mbstring whois
   apt-get install apache2 pwgen beanstalkd git php7.0-curl
   ````
-- Update MySQL to handle at least 2000 connections
+- Install ZMQ and ZMQ-PHP, and enable the ZMQ php module
-- Enable Apache modules
+- Enable Apache modules and disable libapache2, its a fallback as we use fpm
   ````
   a2enmod headers
   a2enmod rewrite